 When can I eat after tooth extraction?

 You can start eating after the surgery.
-However, make sure to eat from the other side of the mouth and eat the foods recommended by your doctor.
+However, your dentist may recommend eating from the other side of the mouth (consult them on this).
+Eat the foods they recommend.

 Can I use mouthwash after tooth extraction?